-IAIA08 Call for Training Course Proposals
+IAIA09 Call for Training Course Proposals

-Seeking to promote continuous professional development and excellence in impact assessment, IAIA will continue to organize high quality training courses in association with its annual conference.
-In support of this goal, the Board of Directors and the Training and Professional Development Committee (TPDC) invite proposals for training courses to be delivered at the 28th annual conference, to be held 4-10 May 2008 in Perth, Australia.
-It is anticipated that training courses will be delivered in the pre-conference program 4-5 May.
+IAIA's training courses are a important element of the Association's continuing effort to promote and advance professional development and excellence in impact assessment.
+In 2009, IAIA again plans to organize high quality training courses in association with its annual conference.
+The Board of Directors and the Training and Professional Development Committee (TPDC) are therefore inviting proposals for training courses to be delivered at the 29th annual conference which will be held in Accra, Ghana, May 23-29, 2009.
+It is anticipated that training courses will be delivered as part of the pre-conference program 23-24 May.